AAVision/traffic-balancer/README.md

 # round-robin
 algorithm: "weighted-round-robin" # Algorithm to be used
 port: 3030 # Port that the reverse proxy will run on
-strict: true # strict mode for black-listing IPs
+strict: true # Strict mode for black-listing IPs
-log: true # save logs to file in log folder
+log: true # Save logs to file in log folder
+access-control-allow-origin: "*" # CORS HEADERS
+max-body-size: 1024 # Maximum body size!
-xss-protection: true # in default true it will add xss protection header to the requested sent from load balancer to the server.
+xss-protection: true # In default true it will add xss protection header to the requested sent from load balancer to the server.
-servers: #list of servers.
+servers: #List of servers.
   -
     host: "http://localhost:9876"
     weight: 0.1